 Cuban Salsa: Setenta (70)

 Setenta, meaning “70” in Spanish, is most likely the first real move you learn in Cuban Salsa.
 For that reason it is considered beginners level, but you could just as well call it intermediate.
-It really is one of the signature moves of Cuban Salsa, likely to be called in any Rueda de Casino, and very many Leads even at advanced level use it in almost every dance.
+It really is one of the signature moves of Cuban Salsa, likely to be called in any Rueda de Casino, and very many Leads at any level use one or more Setenta moves in every dance.

 The first count of eight of Setenta, the Hammerlock, can be done in three ways, see my tutorial: Cuban Salsa: How to do the Hammerlock in Setenta (70):

 - Vacilala Steps.
 The Follow steps forward on “1”, turns on 1-2-3, and walks on 5-6-7.

 - Cuban Vuelta (Habanero).
 The Follow steps forward on “1”, walks on 1-2-3, and turns on 5-6-7.

 - Back-rocking “salsa” Vuelta (should never be used) .

 We have three common moves called Setenta, but they should be named each with their own name, to make it easier to remember them and to tell them apart.
 Here I list my names for them:

 - Setenta.
 Three counts of eight.
 At the end of the second count the Follow is lead behind the Lead’s back.
 The moves ends with Enchufla

 - Setenta con Finta.
 For the last part of the second count the Lead gives himself an on/off Alarde, a so-called Finta and continues with Enchufla.